These incredible baked apples are perfect for a delicious dessert that the entire family can enjoy.

 - Serve with a drizzle of honey and some chopped walnuts.

 - Pricking the outside of the apple will help stop them from exploding and becoming a very unappetizing mess.

-- Even though honey is paleo friendly, it’s usually best to avoid adding too much especially if you’re looking to lose weight on the paleo diet.
+- Even though honey is paleo-friendly, it is usually best to avoid adding too much, especially if you are looking to lose weight on the paleo diet.

-If you’re interested in more apple desserts, then you might want to check out the delicious paleo apple crisp.
-It has delicious chunks of apple topped with a crunchy topping that is a combination of coconut, almond and ground cinnamon.
+If you are interested in more apple desserts, then you might want to check out the delicious paleo apple crisp.
+It has delicious chunks of apple topped with a crunchy topping that is a combination of coconut, almond, and ground cinnamon.

 Some paleo apple muffins are perfect as a dessert for after dinner.
 They bake to be moist, loaded with a ton of flavor, and are an absolute must-try.